canonical/ubuntu-security-documentation/docs/security-features/process-memory/file-handling.rst

 Processes may not check that the files being created are actually created as the desired type.
 This global control forbids some potentially unsafe configurations from working.

-See the `kernel admin-guide <https://www.kernel.org/doc/html/latest/admin-guide/sysctl/fs.html#protected-fifos>`_ for documentation.
+See `Protected Fifos <https://www.kernel.org/doc/html/latest/admin-guide/sysctl/fs.html#protected-fifos>`_ for documentation.

 Regular file restrictions